jon-jacky/Piety/piety/README.md

 The *piety* module is the core of the Piety operating system.
 It defines the *Task*, *Session*, and *Job* classes.
-It imports the *cycle* module and the *eventloop* module, which defines the *run*, the non-blocking event loop.
+It imports the *cycle* module and the *eventloop* module, which defines *run*, the non-blocking event loop.
 To run tasks in Piety, import the *piety* module, create some *piety.Task* instances, then call *piety.run*.
 If one of the tasks is a Python shell, you can use it to create or delete tasks while Piety is running.

-The following sections provide an overview of tasks in Piety, describe the classes in the *piety* module, describe the Piety *run* function, and explain how it uses the *cycle* and *eventloop* modules.
+This page provides an overview of tasks in Piety, describes the classes in the *piety* module, describes the Piety *run* function, and explains how it uses the *cycle* and *eventloop* modules.

 ### Tasks in Piety ###